-INSURERS CONTINUE TO PRICE-GOUGE DOCTORS IN OREGON DESPITE DROPPING MEDICAL MALPRACTICE PAYOUTS
+INSURERS CONTINUE TO PRICE-GOUGE DOCTORS IN WYOMING DESPITE DROPPING MEDICAL MALPRACTICE PAYOUTS

-NEW YORK - With the issue of medical malpractice and "tort reform" becoming an increasingly discussed topic this election year, Americans for Insurance Reform (AIR) announced today the release of a comprehensive new study of medical malpractice insurance in Oregon, based on the insurance industry's own data.
+NEW YORK - With the issue of medical malpractice and "tort reform" becoming an increasingly discussed topic this election year, Americans for Insurance Reform (AIR) announced today the release of a comprehensive new study of medical malpractice insurance in Wyoming, based on the insurance industry's own data.
 Its findings may be startling to some:

 - First, contrary to what the insurance and medical lobbies have alleged, the last few years saw no "explosion" in medical malpractice insurer payouts or costs to justify skyrocketing rate hikes.
-In fact, rather than exploding, inflation-adjusted payouts per doctor are at some of the lowest levels seen in the last three decades, having dropped between 2001 and 2003.
-Although the state's small size leads to somewhat variable results from year to year, payouts (in constant dollars) have been essentially flat since the mid-1970s. - Second, medical malpractice insurance premiums rose much faster in 2002 and 2003 than was justified by insurance payouts.
-These price hikes were not connected to actual payouts, jury verdicts or the legal system.
-Rather, they reflect dropping interest rates and losses experienced by the insurance industry's market investments.
+In fact, rather than exploding, inflation-adjusted payouts per doctor have dropped between 2000 and 2003.
+Although the state's small size leads to somewhat variable results from year to year, payouts (in constant dollars) have been essentially flat since the early 1980s. - > Second, medical malpractice insurance premiums are not connected to actual payouts, jury verdicts or the legal system.
+They reflect the state of the economy, interest rates and the insurance industry's market investments.